-A 2-wheel alignment is also known as a front-end alignment.
+A 2-wheel is also known as a front-end alignment.
 As suggested in its name, the technician performs alignment on only the front wheels.
 This may include a camber, toe, and caster adjustment.
 Some vehicles have a solid rear axle that doesn’t require adjustment.

 With a 2-wheel alignment, the mechanic may also need to perform what is known as a ‘thrust angle adjustment.’
 This is a procedure that allows the mechanic to determine that all four wheels are ‘square’ with one another.

 As you can probably guess, a 4-wheel alignment includes an adjustment of all four wheels.
 Your car will typically require a 4-wheel alignment if it’s an all-wheel-drive model with independent suspensions.
 Service includes a front toe and caster adjustment, while the rear wheels receive a toe and camber adjustment.

 Know When You Require a Wheel Alignment